Horse show grooming tips – knock the judge over!

 Lederbalsams are great at spiffing up your tack AND creating grip.
 Good news for your bum!

-- Trim coronary bands.
+- Trim your horse’s coronary bands.
 You may have the sharpest-looking legs with perfectly groomed fetlocks, so keep the look going by trimming up the coronary band.
 Simple safety scissors or your clippers can create a sharp line.
-Bonus – it’s easier to inspect your horse’s hooves this way, you will likely catch any cracks early!
+Bonus – it’s easier to inspect your horse’s hooves this way; you will likely catch any cracks early!

 - Add some last-second shine.
-Be sure to apply your shine product evenly, and avoid the saddle area!
+Apply your shine product evenly, and avoid the saddle area!
 Sheen sprays can be slippery.

-- Properly fitted saddle pads do their job without covering up the majority of your horse.
-Keep bling and decorations to a minimum, keep saddle pads clean and minimal.
+- Properly fitted saddle pads do their job without covering up most of your horse.
+Keep bling and decorations to a minimum, and keep saddle pads clean and minimal.

-- If your horse has been eating before you hop on, consider rinsing his mouth with some water to remove all of the green slobbies.
+- If your horse has been eating before you hop on, consider rinsing his mouth with water to remove all the green slobbies.
 A large syringe does the trick.

 - When you are getting dressed, honor the tradition of your discipline without taking the judge’s eye away from your horse.